310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Chiaki smileexplain %}
 This album shows a new charm to Ryuseitai.
-I'd like you to listen to our songs and feel us by your side!
+I’d like you to listen to our songs and feel us by your side!
 {% endbubble %}

-{% bubble Kanata smile %}
+{% bubble Kanata grin %}
-let’s move forward in this world ahead of us, together~
+let’s move forward in this world ahead of us, [all] together~♪
 {% endbubble %}

 ## Album Track (Song Translation)